East Point Audubon Sanctuary

 Situated at the very end of Biddeford Pool (Fletcher Neck) among private residences and a private golf course, East Point Audubon Sanctuary contains a short but spectacular trail along the perimeter of the point, offering rare public access to this stretch of the Maine Coast.

 A short out-and-back trail provides views of Wood Island Lighthouse, the rocky shore, and coastal habitat against the backdrop of both Saco Bay and the Gulf of Maine.
-Bring binoculars for water and shore birds, find a sitting spot – there are benches along the path – and enjoy the spectacular views.
+Bring binoculars for ducks and shorebirds, find a sitting spot (there are benches along the path), and enjoy the spectacular views.
+Taking the trail out to the point and back is about 0.8 miles; walking the full length of the trail and back will be approximately 1.6 miles.

 Love East Point Audubon Sanctuary?
 Learn more about joining our Friends of East Point group!

 Parking is very limited at the end of Lester B. Orcutt Blvd. along the shoulder with room for about 6 cars.
 The entrance is marked on the left as you face the water.
 There is a short right of way trail between and around private residences which takes you to the main sanctuary trail.